from the top...

 2010

 Guyton receives 2009 Community Leadership Award from Wayne State University.
 Guyton exhibits a one-man exhibition in Switzerland (Bern).
 Following the decline of the auto industry, the HP leads a new resurgence of art in Detroit.
 The Oprah show contacts the HP to explore 25 years after Guyton’s 1991 appearance.
-Heidelberg receives major support from the Kresge Foundation and the Community Foundation for Southeastern Michigan.
+Heidelberg receives support from the Kresge Foundation and the Community Foundation for Southeastern Michigan.
 HP Emerging Artist program begins.

 2011